 - Stimulates the kidneys, thyroid and prostate glands, and intestines

-- Helps relieve stress and fatigue
+- It helps relieve stress and fatigue

 - Improves digestion and other gastrointestinal problems like constipation